SadRobotChannel/af/airdrops.md

 **Generate your Ethereum (ETH) wallet**

 When registering at etherflyer.com you will be prompted to generate your Ethereum wallet.
-Pay close attention to instructions, as it may be confusing to set up the Mnemonic Phrase if you've never done that before.
+Pay close attention to the instructions, as it may be confusing to set up the Mnemonic Phrase if you've never done that before.
 Once you finish the account set-up, your dashboard should look like this:

 <p> </p>
 <p><img src="/assets/images/EtherFlyer-02.png" border="0"></p>